-- 604.1 General.
-Duct insulation shall conform to the requirements of Sections 604.2 through 604.13 and the International Energy Conservation Code. - 604.2 Surface temperature.
-Ducts that operate at temperatures exceeding 120°F (49°C) shall have sufficient thermal insulation to limit the exposed surface temperature to 120°F (49°C). - 604.3 Coverings and linings.
-Coverings and linings, including adhesives where used, shall have a flame spread index not more than 25 and a smoke-developed index not more than 50, when tested in accordance with ASTM E84 or UL 723, using the specimen preparation and mounting procedures of ASTM E2231.
+604.1 General.
+Duct insulation shall conform to the requirements of Sections 604.2 through 604.13 and the International Energy Conservation Code.

+604.2 Surface temperature.
+Ducts that operate at temperatures exceeding 120° F (49°C) shall have sufficient thermal insulation to limit the exposed surface temperature to 120° F (49°C).

+604.3 Coverings and linings.
+Duct coverings and linings, including adhesives where used, shall have a flame spread index not more than 25 and a smoke-developed index not more than 50, when tested in accordance with ASTM E84 or UL 723, using the specimen preparation and mounting procedures of ASTM E2231.
 Duct coverings and linings shall not flame, glow, smolder or smoke when tested in accordance with ASTM C411 at the temperature to which they are exposed in service.
 The test temperature shall not fall below 250°F (121°C).
+Coverings and linings shall be listed and labeled.

+Exception: Polyurethane foam insulation that is spray applied to the exterior of ducts in attics and crawl spaces shall be subject to all of the following requirements:

+1. The foam plastic insulation shall have a flame spread index not greater than 25 and a smoke-developed index not greater than 450, when tested in accordance with ASTM E84 or UL 723, using the specimen preparation and mounting procedures of ASTM E2231.

+- 2. The foam plastic insulation shall not flame, glow, smolder or smoke when tested in accordance with ASTM C411 at the temperature to which they are exposed in service.
+The test temperature shall not fall below 250°F (121°C). - 3.
+The foam plastic insulation complies with the requirements of Section 2603 of the International Building Code. - 4.
+The foam plastic insulation is protected against ignition in accordance with the requirements of Section 2603.4.1.6 of the International Building Code.

-Coverings and linings shall be listed and labeled. - 604.4 Foam plastic insulation.
-Foam plastic used as duct coverings and linings shall conform to the requirements of Section 604. - 604.5 Appliance insulation.
-Listed and labeled appliances that are internally insulated shall be considered as conforming to the requirements of Section 604. - 604.6 Penetration of assemblies.
-Duct coverings shall not penetrate a wall or floor required to have a fire-resistance rating or required to be fireblocked. - 604.7 Identification.
+604.4 Foam plastic insulation.
+Foam plastic used as duct coverings and linings shall conform to the requirements of Section 604.

+604.5 Appliance insulation.
+Listed and labeled appliances that are internally insulated shall be considered as conforming to the requirements of Section 604.

+604.6 Penetration of assemblies.
+Duct coverings shall not penetrate a wall or floor required to have a fire-resistance rating or required to be fireblocked.

+604.7 Identification.
 External duct insulation, except spray polyurethane foam, and factory-insulated flexible duct shall be legibly printed or identified at intervals not greater than 36 inches (914 mm) with the name of the manufacturer, the thermal resistance R-value at the specified installed thickness and the flame spread and smoke-developed indices of the composite materials.
 Duct insulation product R-values shall be based on insulation only, excluding air films, vapor retarders or other duct components, and shall be based on tested C-values at 75°F (24°C) mean temperature at the installed thickness, in accordance with recognized industry procedures.
-The installed thickness of duct insulation used to determine its R-value shall be determined as follows: - For duct board, duct liner and factory-made rigid ducts not normally subjected to compression, the nominal insulation thickness shall be used. - For duct wrap, the installed thickness shall be assumed to be 75 percent (25 percent compression) of nominal thickness. - 3.
+The installed thickness of duct insulation used to determine its R-value shall be determined as follows:

+- 1. For duct board, duct liner and factory-made rigid ducts not normally subjected to compression, the nominal insulation thickness shall be used. - 2.
+For duct wrap, the installed thickness shall be assumed to be 75 percent (25 percent compression) of nominal thickness. - 3.
 For factory-made flexible air ducts, the installed thickness shall be determined by dividing the difference between the actual outside diameter and nominal inside diameter by two. - 4.
-For spray polyurethane foam, the aged R-value per inch, measured in accordance with recognized industry standards, shall be provided to the customer in writing at the time of foam application.
+For spray polyurethane foam, the aged R-value per inch (mm), measured in accordance with recognized industry standards, shall be provided to the customer in writing at the time of foam application.